omnibor/spec/SPEC.md

 gitoid:blob:sha256\n
 ```

-All identifiers in a GitBOM Document MUST be of the identifier type declared in the header.
+All identifiers in a GitBOM Document MUST be of the Gitoid Identifier Type declared in the header.

 #### GitBOM Document Child Records